bk2204/git-lfs/docs/proposals/ssh_adapter.md

                 flush-pkt
 ```

-This command exists to help detect expected termination from unexpected
+This command exists to help distinguish expected termination from unexpected
 termination.

 ### Requests to transfer objects